 PART II: THE POLITICS

-Bihar Chief Minister Nitish Kumar made a strong demand to the centre for the decommission of the Farakka barrage, saying it has no utility and causes floods in the state every year.
+Bihar Chief Minister Nitish Kumar made a strong demand to the Centre for the decommissioning of the Farakka barrage, saying it has no utility and causes floods in the state every year.
 "I have made the demand against Farraka barrage at every platform as it’s a leading cause for deposit of silt in Ganga river and also hampering flow of the mighty river," he said after a "Lok Samvad" (public dialogue) programme.
 Mr Kumar also protested the proposed construction of reservoir at Buxar enroute Allahabad-Haldia national waterways number I.

-The Gram Sabha members of Chicalim,Goa on Sunday has cautioned the State government against nationalising the rivers in Goa.
-Gram Sabha also advised the panchayat to write to the government to go slow on signing the Memorandum of Understanding (MoU) for the river nationalization project as the same would have severe implications for local residents, traditional fishing community and farmers.
+The Gram Sabha members of Chicalim,Goa have cautioned the State government against nationalising the rivers in Goa.
+The Gram Sabha also advised the panchayat to write to the government to go slow on signing the Memorandum of Understanding (MoU) for the river nationalization project as the same would have severe implications for local residents, traditional fishing community and farmers.

 PART III: KEY ISSUES